 Separation or divorce is often cited as the most difficult and testing times of anyone’s life.
-So in short our advice is to, yes, tell your employer if you are experiencing this, even in the event you have chosen to end the relationship.
+So in short our advice is, yes, tell your employer if you are experiencing this.

-Firstly, you may even be obliged to tell your employer from the mere fact you are required to inform the company or organisation of a change of address or circumstances.
+Firstly, you may simply be required to inform the company or organisation of a change of address or circumstances.
 It might be stated in your contract of employment or the employee handbook that this is an obligation.
-But more importantly, to make them aware of the fact that your personal circumstances, even if you think you will be able to continue at work as normal, is difficult at the present time.
+But more importantly, to make them aware of the fact that your personal circumstances, even if you think you will be able to continue at work as normal, are difficult at the present time.

-Certainly, you may even find that work becomes a bit of a sanctuary; a place to continue on as normal and stop your mind focussing on your personal troubles.
-However, life changing events naturally challenge a person’s mental and even sometimes physical health and divorce and separation certainly is a life changing event.
+You may find that work becomes a bit of a sanctuary; a place to continue on as normal and stop your mind focussing on your personal troubles however life changing events naturally challenge a person’s mental and even sometimes physical health.

-Bear in mind on top of the normal responsibilities you are having to contend with the practical thoughts of;
+It’s important you recognise that on top of normal responsibilities you may also have to contend with the practical thoughts of;

-- Money; any shared accounts or savings, how you are going to live and pay rent or mortgage day-to-day, who is responsible for the bills- is there enough trust between you and your ex for this to be managed amicably?
+- Finances; any shared accounts or savings, how you are going to live and pay rent or mortgage day-to-day, who is responsible for the bills?

 Remember in your darkest moments you are not alone.
 You certainly aren’t the first to go through separation or divorce and you won’t be the last.
-There is a wealth of resources available in the links below.
-However, we would encourage you that if you feel you can, to disclose your situation to your employer to ensure they have a better understanding of any absence related to sickness or extra-ordinary appointments and the flexibility you might require in the short to medium term.
-If you don’t feel you can trust your manager, consider any HR support in the organisation or perhaps the office manager??
-Failing that speak to a Director or more senior manager.
+We would encourage you, if you feel you can, to disclose your situation to your employer ensuring they have a better understanding of any absence related to sickness or extra-ordinary appointments and can help with the flexibility you might require in the short to medium term.
+If you don’t feel you can trust your manager, consider any HR support in the organisation or perhaps the office manager, failing that speak to a Director or more senior manager.
 You may be very surprised by the support they are willing to offer.